jsnjack/wakeci/README.md

 workdir: ./wakeci
 # Configuration directory - all your job files (default "./")
 jobdir: ./
+# Path to the file with secrets
+secretsfile: ./secrets.yaml
 ```

 > Default password is `admin`.
 Don't forget to immediately change it!